Public Health Funerals

 In Eden, Public Health Burials are very basic, and usually take the form of an internment in a public grave in an Eden District Council Cemetary.
 There is likely to be no service and extra costs are kept to a minimum.

 We will not part-fund a funeral.
-Should a person require financial assistance in arranging the funeral they should contact their local Social Security office, Jobcentre Plus office or Pension Service.
-For further information see help with funeral expenses.
+Should a person require financial assistance in arranging the funeral, they should contact their local Social Security office, Jobcentre Plus office, or Pension Service, for further information.

 When we will not take responsibility for a funeral

 If someone dies in hospital, or in an ambulance on the way to hospital, any duty for that person's funeral lies with the health authority.